25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ## Functions

-Functions are first class objects in JavaScript.
+Functions are first class objects in JavaScript

 - Every JavaScript function is actually a `Function` object.
-This can be seen with the code `(function(){}).constructor === Function`, which returns true.
+This can be seen with the code `(function(){}).constructor === Function`, which returns true

 ### Function Declaration

-To create a function we can use a function declaration.
+To create a function we can use a function declaration

 A **function definition** (also called a **function declaration**, or **function statement**) consists of the `function` keyword, followed by: